-You can play with this recipe and customise your Pettole with a variety of ingredients: black olives or sun dried tomatoes or broccoli rabe… the sky’s the limit!
+You can play with this recipe and customise Pettole with a variety of ingredients: black olives, sun dried tomatoes or broccoli rabe, the sky’s the limit.

-Being Puglia a land of durum wheat cultivar, they are often also made by using durum wheat flour for an even more fragrant result.
+Being Puglia a land of durum wheat cultivar, Pettole are often also made by using durum wheat semolina flour for a more fragrant result.

 As soon as they are dipped in boiling oil, they swell and become crispy with a beautiful golden colour.